launchdarkly-labs/sync-ld-flags/README.md

   -s, --source-env <key>       Source environment key -d, --destination-env <key>  Destination environment key -t, --api-token <token>      LaunchDarkly personal access token with
-                               write-level access.
+                               write-level access
-  -f, --flag <flag>            Sync only the specified flag -T, --tag <tags...>          Sync flags with the given tag(s).
+  -f, --flag <flag>            Sync only the flag with the specified flag key -T, --tag <tags...>          Sync flags with the given tag(s).
 Only flags
                                with all tags will sync.
   -o, --omit-segments          Omit segments when syncing (default: false)